Clast/winter-rogue/README.md

 # winter-rogue

-Developed as a hobby project over the winter break 2015 with a friend, Winter-Rogue is a 2D roguelike developed in Python.
+Developed as a hobby project over the winter break 2015 with a friend (Brennan Settles), Winter-Rogue is a 2D rogue-like.
+It's a fairly complete rogue-like framework that would be well suited to development of tile based RPGs or other rogue-likes for those willing to add to the Monster AI.

-The main game only has one dungeon level (with support for more), but it is otherwise a fairly complete framework.
+It's coded in Python and uses the Pygame library for graphics and mouse support.

 It features:

 -Random map generation
--Monster generation with different levels/graphics -Character stats such as HP, Attack, Level, and Gold -Loot tables dependent on monster level, features rarity -An inventory system and graphical equipment menu -Healer and Merchant NPCs
--A turn based combat system
+-Random monster generation (with monsters having different graphics and dropping rarer loot with higher levels) -A turn based combat system
--Combat log showing damage taken, given, and loot received.

-The code supports:
+-A level handler with support for persistent dungeons and multiple levels (only one level currently programmed in when run) -Character stats such as HP, Attack, Level, and Gold -A graphical inventory and equip system with mouse support -54 different items over 8 equipment slots (and an item database where items can be easily added without touching code) -Combat log showing damage taken, given, and loot received.
+-Healer and Merchant NPCs

-Coded but not currently called:
+Coded but not implemented:

--A speed based system for character movement.
-(SpeedAlgorithm.py) -Random monster generation.
--State machines for monster AI,
+-A turn based system based on Monster speed (SpeedAlgorithm.py) -State machines for monster AI (StateMachine.py), including  functions such as Line of Sight, and movement.